-Steve Gerber, Don Rosa to Receive 2013 Bill Finger Award
+Six Posthumous Recipients to Receive 2021 Bill Finger Award

-Steve Gerber and Don Rosa have been selected to receive the 2013 Bill Finger Award for Excellence in Comic Book Writing.
-The selection, made by a blue-ribbon committee chaired by writer-historian Mark Evanier, was unanimous.
+Comic-Con is proud to announce six writers who contributed greatly to the history of comics have been selected to receive the 2021 Bill Finger Award for Excellence in Comic Book Writing.
+The selection, made by a blue-ribbon committee chaired by writer/historian Mark Evanier, was unanimous.

 The Bill Finger Award honors the memory of William Finger (1914–1974), who was the first and, some say, most important writer of Batman.
 Many have called him the "unsung hero" of the character and have hailed his work not only on that iconic figure but on dozens of others, primarily for DC Comics.

-In addition to Evanier, the selection committee consists of Charles Kochman (executive editor at Harry N. Abrams, book publisher), comic book writer Kurt Busiek, artist/historian Jim Amash, and writer/editor Marv Wolfman.
+In addition to Evanier, the selection committee consists of Charles Kochman (executive editor at Harry N. Abrams, book publisher), comic book writer Kurt Busiek, artist/historian Jim Amash, cartoonist Scott Shaw!, and writer/editor Marv Wolfman.